 - Introduction: Background and Motivation

 - Goals and Objectives

 - The data

 - Work plan with a timeline

-- Reading
+- o Reading

 - Design

-- o Programming
+- Programming

-- Testing
+- o Testing

 - Writing summary

 - References in appropriate format

 Note that the more of this you nail down now, the more you will be able to paste into your final report.
-Also, the feed back that I get from employers includes the desire to have students get more team experience.
+Also, the feedback that I get from employers includes the desire to have students get more team experience.

-There will be a written report required and probably 15-20 minute group presentations at the final exam time.
+There will be a written report required and a 15-20 minute group presentations at the final exam time.